aquasecurity/defsec/avd_docs/aws/sqs/AVD-AWS-0096/docs.md

-Queues should be encrypted with customer managed KMS keys and not default AWS managed keys, in order to allow granular control over access to specific queues.
+Queues should be encrypted to protect queue contents.

 ### Impact
 The SQS queue messages could be read if compromised